jsiegenthaler/homebridge-http-webhooks/README.md

 # Trigger action

 ## Switch
-For switches you can trigger a url of any system for switching the switch on or off.
+For switches you can trigger a url of any system when switching the switch on or off.

 ## Push button
-For push buttons you can trigger a url of any system for "pushing the button.
+For push buttons you can trigger a url of any system when pushing the button.
 The button will be released automatically.

 ## Light
-For lights you can trigger a url of any system for switching the light on or off.
+For lights you can trigger a url of any system when switching the light on or off.

 ## Outlet
-For outlets you can trigger a url of any system for switching the outlet on or off.
+For outlets you can trigger a url of any system when switching the outlet on or off.

 # Update a numeric accessory
 To update a numeric accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&value=NEWVALUE`